d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Next version (5.8.5)

-I am working on the next version and it will probably be released sometime in May 2019.
+I am working on the next version and it will be released in May 2019.
 The master branch is updated with changes.
 The following are new features and updates in next version.

 - in snapshots save day and plan on each snapshot task
 - cleanup of GUI snapshots and copy files